jongbokhi/Langchain_LLM/agenticRAG_industry_classification/README.md

-# Industry Classification Using Agentic Retrieval-Augmented Generation (RAG)
+# Agentic Retrieval-Augmented Generation(RAG) for Industry Classification

 This project explores how **Agentic Retrieval-Augmented Generation (RAG)** can be applied to enrich business dataset attributes.
 Specifically, it focuses on determining the **Industry Classification** of companies based on their names while adhering to the **GLOBAL INDUSTRY CLASSIFICATION STANDARD**.